Nonlocal Machine-Learned Exchange Functional for Molecules and Solids: Results and Discussion

 Because the NL-MGGA still sees some convergence problems, we decided to explore two modifications of the NL-MGGA for improved numerical stability.
 The first is the NL-MGGA-PBE, which has the same hyperparameters and feature shape as the NL-MGGA but uses the PBE functional as a baseline rather than the Chachiyo functional~\cite{Chachiyo2020}.
 NL-MGGA-PBE was screened during the validation procedure (Appendix~\ref{sec:hparam_sweep}) but was found to be slightly less accurate than the NL-MGGA with the Chachiyo baseline.
 However, only 1 system sees a convergence issue in Table \ref{tab:conv_problems} with NL-MGGA-PBE, compared to 3 with NL-MGGA.
 We also tried training an NL-MGGA model with the PBE baseline and a more chemically diverse subset of GMTKN55, as described in Appendix~\ref{sec:dtr_method}.
 We refer to this new train/validation/test partition as DTR (for ``diverse training''), and it yields the NL-MGGA-DTR, for which all GMTKN55 systems achieve an orbital gradient convergence of $10^{-4}$ Eh or lower.
 In fact, all but 10 of the 2462 GMTKN55 systems converge to within $10^{-9}$ Eh for energy and $10^{-4.5}$ Eh for orbital gradient with NL-MGGA-DTR, and the rest to within $10^{-8}$ and $10^{-4}$ Eh, respectively.

 As shown in Fig.\ \ref{fig:finetune_mol}, which displays MoM errors of PBE0/CIDER versus PBE0, the accuracy of these three NL-MGGA variants is similar across the GMTKN55 dataset.
 The three functional variants also have nearly identical performance for the SOL62 cohesive energies, with MADs compared to PBE0 of 0.13 eV/atom for all three.
 Therefore, for the remainder of this work, we adopt the NL-MGGA-DTR model as our primary functional of choice for applications, and we name it CIDER23X-NL-MGGA-DTR.
+This functional is provided (along with several others used in this work) with an early release version of the CiderPress package as described in Section~\ref{sec:data_availability}, and it is the recommended functional for any researchers interested in running DFT calculations with CIDER.

+In addition to the stability of a functional for the purpose of SCF convergence, one might also be interested in other metrics of numerical stability, such as the accuracy of the approximate evaluation of nonlocal density features described in Sections~\ref{sec:theory_cidermol} and~\ref{sec:theory_ciderpaw} and the convergence of the CIDER functional with respect to the size of the grid used to integrate the XC energy.
+These characteristics are discussed in the Supplemental Material Section S8.